Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 [the pypackaging-native website](https://pypackaging-native.github.io/), which documents extensively what the most important issues are with packaging Python projects that contain code that needs to be compiled.
-It's something I had wanted to have for a long time, and I sincerely hope thatit'll help improve the quality of Python packaging design discussion.
+It's something I had wanted to have for a long time, and I sincerely hope that it'll help improve the quality of Python packaging design discussion.
 Right before that release, there was a large discussion on Discourse -
 [Wanting a singular packaging tool/vision ](https://discuss.python.org/t/wanting-a-singular-packaging-tool-vision/21141) -